Whale watching in Iceland

 Alongside the large whales, white-beaked dolphins, harbour porpoises and seals are commonly seen, and occasionally basking sharks.
 Additionally, a boat tour offers an excellent opportunity to watch sea birds in their feeding grounds - including puffins, gannets, gulls and arctic terns - all depending on the season.

-The best time to watch whales in Iceland is from April until September, when over 20 species of Cetacea can be observed.
-Other species can be sighted too, for example the white-beaked dolphin, harbour porpoise and basking sharks.
-While whale watching tours are less frequent during the day in the winter months they come with the with the added bonus of beautiful and stark scenery; snowcapped mountains, sunsets, and possibly even the chance to see the Northern Lights.
+The best time to see whales in Iceland is from April until September when several species of Cetacea are frequently spotted.
+While whale watching tours are less frequent in the winter months, they come with the bonus of beautiful and stark scenery; snowcapped mountains, sunsets, and possibly even the chance to see the Northern Lights.